Posted on

 “This study shows that those changes could happen after the next two decades.”

-The time of emergence is defined as when the signal of climate change emerges from the usual background noise of natural variability.
+The time of emergence is defined as when the signal of climate change emerges from the usual background noise of natural climate variability.

 When looking at changes in El Niño rainfall patterns, the best estimate of the time of emergence of changes converges on 2040 in all of the four emissions scenarios considered.